MRezaSadeghi/resume-website/content/project/pmdc/index.md

 ---
-title: Laboratory Reactor
+title: TMSC Reactor System
-summary: A measurement device for controlling rotation speed of a laboratory reactor and monitor its torque in real time for Ava Polymer Company.
+summary: A measurement device for controlling rotation speed of a laboratory reactor and monitor its torque in real time.

 tags:
 - industrial